RishiTiku/InstagramJSONToReadableText/Custom Builds/README.md

 Hi There,

-  Dumped all of your Instagram data and Downloaded it?
+  Dumped all of your Instagram data?
 Messages.json is unreadable?
 This Code is Built just for you!

   Just place the messages.json file in the same folder as the script and run any of the below scripts.
 You'll find separate .txt files for each user in perfectly readable format.
                   Enjoy!!!